 Governments and communities worldwide are now grappling with what to do when citizens who participated in violent extremist conflicts return home.
 Though the violent radicalization process is complex, it is inherently social in nature—and disengagement efforts will need to address those social factors too.
 Many returning persons will face prosecution, while others will reintegrate directly into local communities.
 But once the justice systems mete out their sentences, returnees need processes that enable them to abandon their violent attitudes and behaviors, and communities need approaches that can create social cohesion to avoid further violence, revenge, and future radicalization.

-Join USIP as we kick off our VEDR initiative to progress past conventional notions of deradicalization—which generally focus on transforming a person’s beliefs about ideologies—and instead develop a systemic approach that simultaneously encourages disengagement and builds social cohesion and community resilience to prevent the reoccurrence of violence.
+On January 21, USIP kicked off our VEDR initiative to progress past conventional notions of deradicalization—which generally focus on transforming a person’s beliefs about ideologies—and instead develop a systemic approach that simultaneously encourages disengagement and builds social cohesion and community resilience to prevent the reoccurrence of violence.

 Dr. David Yang, opening remarks